BernhardWebstudio/PlaceholderBundle/README.md

 ## Pregenerate images
 If you have performance concerns, use the `bewe:placeholder:prepare` command to generate placeholders for all the images in your load_paths.
-The option --dry enables you to see which images would be output to test your configuration.
+The option --dry enables you to see which images would be generated and can be used to test your configuration.

 Contributions
 ============